Skip to content

 • Superficial or mid-stromal scarring.

-• Disease that doesn't involve the corneal endothelium.
+• Disease that spares the corneal endothelium.

 Is There a Third Option?
 (Endothelial Keratoplasty)